-So the plate thickness in inch then 0.75 to 1.5 inch, then 1.5 to 2.5 inch and greater than 2.5 inch, so when the plates of the different thicknesses are to be welded of the group A steel say so that they are different gates of the group B steels like A242 steels, A441 steels, A572 steel, A588 and A633 steels.
-All these steels when they are used or they need to welded in different thickness then the kind of preheat which is used in Fahrenheit for up to 75 mm thickness.
+75 inch.
+So, the plate thickness in inch then 0.75 to 1.5 inch then 1.5 to 2.5 inch and greater than 2.

+5 inch.
+So, when the plates of the different thicknesses are to be welded of the group A steel say So, there are different grades of the group B steels like A242 steel, A441 steel, A572 steel, A588 and A633 steels.
+So, all these steels when they are used or they need to be welded in different thicknesses then the kind of preheat which is used will be different like say the preheat to be used in Fahrenheit. for up to 0.75 mm thickness the temperature, preheat temperature especially for those conditions those regions where temperature is very low.
+So, the minimum the base plate temperature, preheat temperature and inter pass temperature has to be like 32.